-- Do you believe everything the media puts before you as though it were fact?
+- Do you believe everything the media puts before you as though it’s a fact?

 - Have you accepted the standards and values of your mentors or society without question?

-- Do you follow your conscience, intuition or have you let others dictate what you should do?
+- Do you follow your conscience and intuition or have you let others dictate what you should do?

-If you answered yes to some of the questions them you are a conformist.
+If you answered yes to some of the questions then you are a conformist.

 There are certain rules that you need to conform to but if you are adjusting your beliefs and internal values to be accepted by society then your foundations are cracked.